 "You are a good man," the General said and closed his eyes.
 "You will be rewarded."
 But Sadao, searching the darkness in the sea that night, had his reward.
 There was no flash of light.
 No one was on the island.
 His prisoner was gone.
-Sadao was sure he was safe man had come that other night.
+Sadao was sure he was safe.

+He stood for a moment on the veranda'' looking out to the sea from where the young man had come that other night.
 Into his head, although without reason, there came other white faces he had known.
 There was the professor at whose house he had met Hana.
 He remembered his old teacher of anatomy and his fat landlady".